shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-how-to-submit-fixes.md

 Once we review it, if we accept your pull request, we'll queue it for QA and then it will be merged into our repo and released at some point.
 The timeline can vary depending on a lot of factors.
 Please be patient.

 We may also politely turn down your pull request.
 Again, please don't be offended.
 We appreciate your efforts and contribution.
 There can be any number of factors that contribute to this.
 But if you follow the guidelines above, hopefully this won't happen.

-If you have any questions, please email us at [toolkitsupport@shotgunsoftware.com](mailto:toolkitsupport@shotgunsoftware.com)